Kat Sadler

 Kat Sadler is a British comedian, actress, and writer.
+She is best known for writing and starring in the BBC Three comedy drama Such Brave Girls.

-Early life
+Early life and education

 Sadler was born in 1994 and is from Sutton, London.
-She has a younger sister, actress Lizzie Davidson, who appears with her in Such Brave Girls; Sadler and Davidson's characters in the series are also sisters.
+Her mother is a personal trainer.
+Sadler has a younger sister, actress Lizzie Davidson, who also plays her sister in Such Brave Girls.
+Sadler's family experienced financial struggles whilst she was growing up, and she describes the family environment as "tempestuous".

+Sadler studied film and literature at Warwick University.
+Whilst there, she would write sketches for the comedy society and perform stand-up comedy.

+Sadler is her stage name with Davidson being her family name.

 Career

-Sadler started in comedy at Warwick University where she studied film and literature.
-She would write sketches for the comedy society and perform stand up comedy.
+In 2019, Sadler was awarded the BBC comedy writing bursary and became the in-house comedy writer for BBC Studios.

 Sadler was a writer on The Mash Report and won the BBC Radio Comedy Writers Bursary in 2019.
 Her writing credits also include Joe Lycett's Got Your Back for Channel 4, The Jonathan Ross Show for ITV, Newsjack for BBC Radio 4 Extra and Frankie Boyle's New World Order for BBC Two, The Now Show and The News Quiz for BBC Radio 4, and Hypothetical and Mel Giedroyc: Unforgivable for Dave.

+Such Brave Girls

 At the start of 2020, Sadler had deteriorating mental health, experiences she drew from for the BBC Three and Hulu sitcom Such Brave Girls (2023) which she wrote and starred in alongside her real life sister Lizzie Davidson.

-Discussing the 2021 pilot episode, Sadler said that "everything we joke about in the show is from a place of lived experience.
+Discussing the 2021 pilot episode, Sadler said that:"everything we joke about in the show is from a place of lived experience.
 I wish I could say this is a heart-warming show about overcoming trauma, but that would be a lie.
 It’s about three toxic, damaged egomaniacs manipulating the world and each other for their own personal gain, vengeance and glory…just like in Little Women."
+Sadler said that she wanted to create a character like herself – "I'm sort of obsessed with my own trauma, and love telling people...and I wanted to do a more tongue-in-cheek version of that really" She drew on the experience of living at home with her mum and sister when she had to move home during lockdown.

 At the start of filming the series in 2023, Sadler described the show as “a family sitcom about trauma, but it’s more about us being narcissistic losers who are pathetically obsessed with what people think about us.”
+The BBC described the show as "an unflinching, often absurd, and very funny look at a mother and her two grown up children try to cope with their own emotional and financial fragility, whilst they are living under the same roof; a series not for the faint-hearted, or the easily offended."
+After the second series was broadcast, a third series was commissioned in May 2026.